 Despite that history, Formentera became a hippie refuge in the ’70s , much like Mykonos, and Franco worried that the hippies would foment revolution.
 He moved to expel them, but the effort failed and with his death in 1975 the ruthless, fascist dictatorship ended.
 Spain was able to breathe a sigh of relief.

 For those with long memories, Saturday Night Life, did a hilarious Weekend Update when Franco died called “Franco is still dead… but he’s feeling better each day.”
 You can check it out at https://www.youtube.com/watch?v=butZyxI-PRs

-I haven’t been back to Formentera though I’ve spent time on all the other Balearics since that first trip.
+I haven’t been back to Formentera though I’ve spent time on other Balearic islands since that first trip.
 Development has come to Formentera and I’m told that for the most part it’s tasteful and upscale.
 No gleaming white high-rise apartments blocking views, mostly low-rise structures that blend in with the colors of the sand and grasses.
 I found a recent article (May 2017) in the Financial Times encouraging.
 Where there are pristine beaches development is inevitable, often deplorable, but Formentera may be an exception.
 I still have my memories of empty beaches and fried calamari served on torn newspapers.
 I think I’ll leave it that way.

 This month I’m back in the Balearics.
 Palma is not Formentera, but I’ve loved all my visits to the former island kingdom – from that first trip to unspoiled Formentera to later stays on Ibiza and Mallorca.
 With its steep craggy mountains and blue water calas Mallorca has the most dramatic landscape of all the islands, but there is more here than landscape.
 There are history and culture to match.